To assist students in making informed course choices, we recommend students the following job-elective mappings:

 Investor Relations (IR), sometimes referred to as financial communications or financial public relations, is the strategic management responsibility which integrates finance, communication, marketing and securities law compliance to deliver effective two-way communication between a company and its stakeholders, ultimately contributing to a company's securities achieving fair valuation.

-This course introduces students to the essentials of effective IR and covers the various methods of how public-listed companies can successfully communicate with the global investment community, including institutional investors, retail investors, analysts, financial media, financial bloggers and regulators.
+This course introduces students to the essentials of effective IR and covers the various methods that publicly-listed companies can employ to successfully communicate with the global investment community, including institutional investors, retail investors, analysts, financial media, financial bloggers and regulators.

 Communication Strategies In The Digital Age (COR-COMM1312)